qsnake/gpaw/doc/devel/testing.rst

-To add a new test, create a script somewhere in the file hierarchy ending with .agts.py (e.g. ``submit.agts.py``). ``AGTS`` is short for Advanced GPAW Test Suite (or Another Great Time Sink).
+To add a new test, create a script somewhere in the file hierarchy ending with .agts.py (e.g. ``submit.agts.py``). ``AGTS`` is short for Advanced GPAW Test System (or Another Great Time Sink).
 This script defines how a number of scripts should be submitted to niflheim and how they depend on each other.
 Consider an example where one script, calculate.py, calculates something and saves a .gpw file and another script, analyse.py, analyses this output.
 Then